FREQUENTLY ASKED QUESTIONS (FAQs)

 impaired GALT activity may have difficulty converting or breaking down galactose.

-Infants with DG who consume breast milk or formula containing the milk sugar, lactose, generally
+Most infants with DG who consume breast milk or formula containing milk do not show symptoms.

 How should I follow up with my child's healthcare provider?